 The updated property values are also independently audited by the Valuer-General.

-Valuations are a snapshot of the market as at 1 September in the year of revaluation.
-The law requires us to complete a revaluation every three years; the last time we did this was in 2022.
+Valuations are a snapshot of the market at a point in time during the year of revaluation.
+The law requires us to complete a revaluation every three years and we've just completed the 2025 review, updating your property value based on what we estimated your property would have sold for on 1 August 2025.

 Quotable Value (QV), an independent valuation service, undertakes valuations and sets values on behalf of Hutt City Council every three years.
 Councils across the country records details such as floor and land area, building age, condition, and location on every property in New Zealand.